 c.
 Absence of Default.
-The execution and the delivery of this Agreement, the sale of the Shares, and the consummation of the other transactions contemplated hereby, and the fulfillment of the terms hereof will not (1) conflict with, or result in a breach of the terms, conditions, or provisions of, or constitute a default under the organizational documents or bylaws of any of the Corporations or under any agreement or instrument under which any of the Corporations or any Seller is subject.
+The execution and the delivery of this Agreement, the sale of the Shares, and the consummation of the other transactions contemplated hereby, and the fulfillment of the terms hereof will not (1) conflict with, or result in a breach of the terms, conditions, or provisions of, or constitute a default under the organizational documents or bylaws of any of the Corporations or under any agreement or instrument under which any of the Corporations or either Seller is obligated, or (2) violate any Law to which any of the Corporations or any Seller is subject.